OpenFabrics/sunfish_docs/Sunfish Doc.md

 TBD: Hardware managers are not part of Sunfish

-The term 'Hardware Manager' refers to any hardware/software component that is direct control of a set of hardware components (e.g., fabric managers, enclosure managers, BMCs, etc.).
+The term 'hardware manager' refers to any hardware/software component that is direct control of a set of hardware components (e.g., fabric managers, enclosure managers, BMCs, etc.).
 The terms ‘fabric manager’ and ‘fabric management’ carry many different interpretations throughout the industry.
 Certainly, the large numbers of functions and features required to manage even a modest ‘fabric’ may require many different blocks of code to execute in many different ‘layers’ of a ‘fabric management software stack’.

-For the purposes of the Sunfish Core Architecture, Fabric Managers (FMs) are those entities with physical access to the control space of the fabric resources and the authority to modify those settings.
-The FM is responsible for performing a fabric crawl, taking inventory of fabric resources, and the initial configuration of such resources as required by the FM’s initial configuration policies.
-The FM’s ‘management domain’ is those components for which it has primary access rights to the associated control surfaces.  (‘Fabric Manager’ as used herein is Gen-Z terminology, but the more popular ‘subnet manager’ term is inconsistent across various other fabrics, so we will use Fabric Manager herein.)
+For the purposes of the Sunfish Core Architecture, fabric managers (FMs) are those entities with physical access to the control space of the fabric resources and the authority to modify those settings.
+A FM is responsible for performing a fabric crawl, taking inventory of fabric resources, and the initial configuration of such resources as required by the FM’s initial configuration policies.
+The FM’s ‘management domain’ is those components for which it has primary access rights to the associated control surfaces. ‘fabric manager’ as used herein is Gen-Z terminology, but the more popular ‘subnet manager’ term is inconsistent across various other fabrics, so we will use Fabric Manager herein.

 *It is the number of Fabric agents* of a fabric type that register with the Sunfish core that determines how many ‘Fabric Instances’ appear in the Sunfish CORE’s Redfish collection for that fabric type.
 If one agent is presenting one fabric-specific API to the Sunfish Core Services, that one agent is responsible for aggregating the namespaces and resources for all FMs reporting through it.
 If multiple agents are communicating with the Sunfish CORE, there will be one Redfish Fabric Instance for each agent.
 Thus, Clients may see multiple ‘fabrics’ of the same type in the Redfish Service.

 ## 4.2.
 Sunfish Framework Events <a id="events"></a>

 Agents are resource aggregators that present Sunfish with a Redfish / Swordfish model of all resources which they manage and/or model.
 Sunfish / agent communications are event-driven.
-This section provides a high-level overview of Sunfish agent concepts and functionality; section TBD contains details of technology specific agents.
+This section provides a high-level overview of Sunfish Agent concepts and functionality; section TBD contains details of technology specific agents.
 Sunfish is designed to configure fabric interconnects and manage composable, disaggregated resources in dynamic High Performance Computing (HPC) infrastructures using client-friendly abstractions.
 Sunfish provides a framework for abstraction of, and communication with, the multitude of independent management tools behind a single, consistent, standards-based API; it does this through a universal set of RESTful interfaces and tools and services to manage fabric attached resources, such as, CPUs, Accelerators, and Memory Devices.
 Sunfish uses the common languages of Redfish and Swordfish, to allow clients to gather telemetry information on fabrics and components, request information about fabric attachments, allocate components, and compose disaggregated systems.
 Each vendor specific fabric can be controlled and manipulated through the use of a custom agent that is designed to provide its services and functions to Sunfish via the Redfish API.
 The following figure presents the concepts of the Sunfish Framework in visual form.

 ![Sunfish Purpose in Simple Form](imgs/Sunfish_purpose_block_012824.png)

 The figure above makes several important points:
 * On the right we have our disaggregated resources with potentially many different management entities in direct control using vendor and device specific means.
-* We need an Agent layer (some might prefer the term ‘provider’ but in Sunfish world we call it an Agent) to aggregate the inventory from one or more hardware managers and convert the hardware specific device and resource descriptions into a publicly accepted and commonly interpreted Redfish model.
+* We need an Agent layer (‘provider’) to aggregate the inventory from one or more hardware managers and convert the hardware specific device and resource descriptions into a publicly accepted and commonly interpreted Redfish model.
 * The Agent hands this whole model over to the Sunfish Services.
 This effectively ‘hides’ much of the hardware specific details from the clients.
 * Clients of Sunfish Services see the Redfish models of resources and manipulate these models to establish or alter the state of individual resources or their assignments (bindings) to consumers (e.g. hosts).
 * It is critical that Agents and Clients have the same interpretation of a Redfish object found in the Sunfish database, so the Sunfish framework also has policies and requirements to be followed when creating or interpreting the Redfish models.